-The Company is completing the full feasibility study for the Molo deposit, and anticipates this study to be completed in November, 2014.
+The Company is completing the full feasibility study for the Molo deposit, and anticipates this study to be completed in either December 2014 or early 2015.
 With this study, the Company will have the technical data to approach financiers and strategic partners for the funding of a mine.